PeterQLee/sentinel1_denoise_rs/README.md

 make
 sudo make install
 ```
 If this built, then everything should be in the proper space for system-wide use.
+Note for the last step, you might not be able to find cargo in sudo mode, so you might need to do `sudo ln -s $HOME/.cargo/bin/cargo /usr/local/bin` first, depending on your configuration.

 #### Non Cmake
 ```bash